How Is Radiation Therapy Used for Prostate Cancer?

 Side effects of EBRT and brachytherapy

-Possible effects of EBRT and brachytherapy include:
+Possible side effects of EBRT and brachytherapy include:

 - Urinary problems including radiation cystitis (inflammation of the bladder) leading to urinary incontinence, burning sensation while urinating, frequent urination, or blood in the urine